 Köppen climate classification

-The purpose of this page is to share information about the Köppen climate classification, and to provide data and high-resolution figures from the paper Chen and Chen, 2013: Using the Köppen classification to quantify climate variation and change: An example for 1901–2010 (PDF).
+The purpose of this page is to share information about the Köppen climate classification, and to provide data and high-resolution figures from Chen and Chen (2013) [PDF].

 Abstract